 From ju "softness, gentleness" (from Chinese jou "soft, gentle") + jutsu "art, science".
 It was first translated to roman characters around 1875.
-The translation was done incorrectly as jiu-jitsu instead of jujutsu.
+For phonetic reasons, the romanization of this japanse word was done incorrectly as jiu-jitsu instead of jujutsu.
 This improper spelling became popular around the world and, with a few exceptions, remains incorrect.

 THE ORIGIN OF JUJUTSU